Gotham!

-Released in 2002, Gotham! became mildly famous in underground club and dance scenes through the release of the single Dance to the Underground.
+Released in 2002, Gotham! became mildly famous in underground club and dance scenes through the release of the single "Dance to the Underground".
 In a similar way to their 2000 debut, The New Song & Dance, Gotham! was a critical success but not a strong commercial success.
 However, with their new angrier and more raw sound, the band escaped from critics that stated that Radio 4 were a carbon copy of The Clash.
-Lyrically, the album has a large amount of strong political content, commenting on such things as the NYPD and differences in social class.
+Lyrically, the album has a large amount of strong political content, commenting on pertinent topics such as the NYPD and differences in social class.